-It’s probably the most iconic skyscraper in the world, and in this post, you’ll discover the ultimate list of facts about the Empire State Building, one of the most famous landmarks in New York City.
+It’s probably the most iconic skyscraper in the world, and in this post, you’ll discover the ultimate list of facts about the Empire State Building, one of the most famous attractions in New York City.

 Related: Check out these amazing skyscrapers!